Don't loose any sleep over it, you'll deal with it fine when it happens.

 Finally, a huge diesel tractor pulling an ingenious tilting trailer with sliding wheels arrives.
 Drivers swings around bouncing through the creek and weeds, backs up, stops, pulls the trailer wheels toward the tractor, neatly dropping the back end on the ground.
 We rig a bridle to the landing gear.
 They winch the aircraft onto the trailer, and level the bed.
 We lift on the two remaining wings and gently nestle them in cushions and blankets and strap them down behind the fuselage.
 Driver comments the truck will easily go 80 fully loaded.
 I comment the plane will fly at 40.
 Helper sez don't worry, he's been driving this big Class A rig for two months.
 Oh, goody.

 Parade back to the hangar is uneventful, drawing little attention.
 Odd feeling of skulking back from a crime.
 Airport is quiet.
-Cold blue runway lights are offset by golden moon and warm hangar lights.
+Cold blue taxiway lights are offset by warm hangar lights and golden moon.
 The beacon winks, bored, in the background—seen all this kind of thing before.
 Wings are carefully stacked in the back of the hangar, fuselage looking paraplegic next to her sister ship.
 Cub nestled in the corner looks on, bemused at the fuss.
 Lower the hangar door, turn out the lights.
 10:15.